WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

     ));
     ```

--   Or it can be defined by doing the necessary computations on the server:
+-   Or it can be defined by doing the necessary computations:

     ```php
     $fruits    = array( 'Apple', 'Banana', 'Cherry' );